edde-framework/edde/docs/ideas.md

 ## Dependencies

-A more can be found in article about [Container](/edde/container) but in short Edde does **not** support other than inject by a method.
+A more can be found in article about [Container](/edde/container) but in short Edde does **not** support other than injects by a method.
 This is prevention of constructor hell and also inject method could be simply moved to a trait and than reused by one line of code.

+?> To keep things clear and simple, it's useful to create trait per service you use in you application which will contain property and inject method; this has initial drawback as for one service it's necessary to create interface, implementation, register it to `loader.php` and make a trait, but it will lead to much more clear code.

 ## Configurators

 General article is available [here](/edde/configurators); Edde is using deferred creation of all services, which means also deferred time of service configuration.
 That's reason for `Configurators` which are responsible for service configuration on request.

+?> This mechanism is useful when you want to create one service, but it's not necessary to create and setup whole tree of
+services: for example, you have service working with `Storage`, but creation of that service will not make a connection to database before you actually "touch" storage.

 ## Logger